Necron3574/Necron3574.github.io/pages/aspire24.md

 ## Day 8

 This was the last day at Seattle, I woke up early and went to Pike Market to buy some stuff.
 Then Anusha called me up and told me that Rangeet and her Ketan from her team, were also in Seattle.
-We went to go meet them near Kirkland where we all shoppped for a while.
+We went to go meet them near Kirkland where we all shopped for a while.
 We then went to the Kirkland waterfront which was really beautiful.
-We ate some ice cream over there - before going back to Seattle for the Argosy harbour cruise.
+We ate some ice cream over there - before going back to Seattle for the Argosy harbor cruise.
 The four of us then  went on the one hour guided cruise which had a beautiful view of the skyline.

 ![Seattle Skyline](/assets/images/Seat_Skyline.jpg){: width="70%" style="display:block; margin-left:auto; margin-right:auto"}

-It was quite late by the time we finished the cruise, so we uber'd back to our hotel and quickly ate some burgers before finally booking a cab to the airport.
+It was quite late by the time we finished the cruise, so we Uber'd back to our hotel and quickly ate some burgers before finally booking a cab to the airport.
 We reached the airport well within time and had a lot of free time until we had to board our flight.
 Thats when I started writing this blog, I'm about 6 hours into the flight rn (The food was better this time) and hopefully the rest of the flight goes without incident :)